Zaeemkabeer/Mechgenz/backend/README.md

    - Verify username/password credentials

 2. **Email Sending Failed**
-   - Ensure you're using a Gmail App Password, not your regular password
+   - Check the Resend API key is valid
-   - Check that 2-factor authentication is enabled on your Gmail account
+   - Verify the from email domain is verified in Resend
-   - Verify the EMAIL_PASSWORD in your .env file
+   - Check Resend dashboard for delivery status

 3. **CORS Errors**
    - Update the `allow_origins` list in the CORS middleware